Large, sparsely populated and politically stable, Zambia has vast agricultural potential.

 Central, Southern & Lusaka Provinces

-This project is assisting communities in highly vulnerable areas to identify and address the effects of climate change in their local development plans and their community development projects.
+The projects is assisting communities in highly vulnerable areas to identify and address the effects of climate change in their local development plans and access funding for community adaptation projects.